-A. Perception

-- Perception is the process by which individuals organize and interpret their impressions in order to give meaning to their environment. - Why is it important? - Because people's behaviour is based on their perception of what reality is, not on reality itself. - The world as it is perceived is the world that is behaviourally important. - Why we study perceptions? - We study this topic to better understand how people make attributions about events. - We don't see reality.
-We interpret what we see and call it reality.
-The attribution process guides our behaviour, regardless of the truth of the attribution.
+A. Perception Notes Perception is the process by which individuals organize and interpret their impressions in order to give meaning to their environment.
+Why Is It Important? • Because people's behaviour is based on their perception of what reality is, not on reality itself.
+The world as it is perceived is the world that is behaviourally important.
+B. Factors Influencing Perception Notes (See Exhibit 2-1 Factors That Influence Perception) A number of factors operate to shape and sometimes distort perception.
+These factors can reside in the perceiver, the target, and the situation.
+1. The Perceiver When an individual looks at a target and attempts to interpret what he or she sees, that interpretation is heavily influenced by personal characteristics of the individual perceiver.